For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 When you use an umbrella to reflect light, you point your light into the umbrella to be reflected back to your subject.

-This is not a shoot through umbrella, as mentioned before, but one with either a white or sliver interior (and black exterior).
+This isn’t the same as a shoot through umbrella, as mentioned before, but a reflective umbrella, with either a white or sliver interior (and black exterior).
 To further diffuse the light, you could add a diffuser panel to the front of the umbrella, making it similar to a softbox.

-Just be aware that if you’re using artificial light with natural light, you need to be careful with balancing the light, as a really strong fill flash can look artificial.
+Just be aware that when using artificial light with natural light, you need to be careful with balancing the light, as a really strong fill flash can look artificial.

 USEFUL TIP: The bigger your light modifier, the more diffused your light will be and the softer the shadows will be.